JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/2_Public_key_cryptography.md

 In final get the result is public key.
 private key will decide how many time need to dot.

-G is the generate point
+G is the generator point
 (Publick key)PK = (Private key)n * G

 So it is very easy to compute the PK using the private key and G.